Theoretical study of the ECRIPAC accelerator concept: Stability conditions of the accelerator

 Moreover, the existence of a stability region does not always imply a stable ion acceleration.
 To ensure this latter condition, the magnetic field profile of the PLEIADE section must have a proper value of $\nabla B/B$, as can be observed in Fig.~\ref{fig:limitations}b and \ref{fig:limitations}c, namely the $\nabla B/B$ (black curve) must be strictly located in between the NSO and EBS curves (red and blue curves respectively).
-It is clear that the main parameter to control $\nabla B/B$ is the length of the accelerating cavity ($l_{PL}=4.5$ m for Fig.~\ref{fig:limitations}b and $l_{PL}=5$ m for Fig.~\ref{fig:limitations}b), which alters the gradient of the magnetic field.
+It is clear that the main parameters to control $\nabla B/B$ are $B_{max}$, $B_{fin}$ and the length of the accelerating cavity ($l_{PL}=4.5$ m for Fig.~\ref{fig:limitations}b and $l_{PL}=5$ m for Fig.~\ref{fig:limitations}c), which alters the gradient of the magnetic field. $B_{max}$ and $B_{fin}$ have been considered constants in the present study, since varying these parameters often requires more stringent technological constraints.
 Another important feature in this regard is obviously the shape of the PLEIADE magnetic field, which must have a negative gradient and respect Eq.~\ref{eq:ecripac_pleiade_condition}.
-Since the optimal profile for ion acceleration must be parallel to the non shake out condition, the magnetic field
+Since the optimal profile for ion acceleration must be parallel to the non shake-out condition, the magnetic field

 where

 has been adopted in all calculations to maximize the accelerator stability region.
 Since many other parameters affect the ECRIPAC stability, the next part is dedicated to the investigation of the parameters' phase space resulting in a stable ECRIPAC ion acceleration.